-- 9.1 Most development that involves the creation of buildings that people normally use will be liable to pay CIL^{6.} However, the regulations provide for several exemptions to CIL7 against which the levy will not be charged, including: - New buildings or extensions under 100 sqm of gross internal floor space which do not involve the creation of a new dwelling; - Dwellings built by 'self builders' - The change of use, conversion or subdivision of a building that does not involve an increase in floorspace; - The creation of a mezzanine floor within a building; - Temporary development permitted for a limited period; - Buildings into which people go only intermittently for the purpose of inspecting or maintaining fixed plant or machinery - Vacant buildings brought back into the same use; - Structures which are not buildings, such as pylons or wind turbines; - Affordable housing (defined as social rented and intermediate housing) provided through a local housing authority, registered provider or charitable body; and - Development by charities for charitable purposes. - 9.2 CIL is charged on the gross internal floorspace8 of new development.
-Where planning permission is granted for a development that involves the extension or demolition and then rebuild of a building in lawful use9, the level of CIL payable will be calculated based on the net increase in floorspace.
+- 9.1 Most development that involves the creation of buildings that people normally use will be liable to pay CIL7.
+However, the regulations provide for several exemptions to CIL against which the levy will not be charged, including: - New buildings or extensions under 100 sqm of gross internal floor space, which do not involve the creation of a new dwelling; - Dwellings built by 'self builders' - The change of use, conversion or subdivision of a building that does not involve an increase in floorspace; - The creation of a mezzanine floor within a building; - Temporary development permitted for a limited period; - Buildings into which people go only intermittently for the purpose of inspecting or maintaining fixed plant or machinery - Vacant buildings brought back into the same use; - Structures which are not buildings, such as pylons or wind turbines; - Affordable housing (defined as social rented and intermediate housing) provided through a local housing authority, registered provider or charitable body; and - Development by charities for charitable purposes. - 9.2 CIL is charged on the gross internal floorspace of new development.
+Where planning permission is granted for a development that involves the extension or demolition and then rebuild of a building in lawful use, the level of CIL payable will be calculated based on the net increase in floorspace.
 This means that the existing floorspace contained in the building to be extended or demolished will be deducted from the total floorspace of the new development when calculating the CIL liability. - 9.3 The Council can claw back any CIL relief where a development no longer qualifies for that relief within a period of seven years from the commencement of the development.
-For example, should a charity develop a building for charitable purposes and subsequently sell the building to the open market within seven years, then the Council will be able to claw back the CIL that would
+For example, should a charity develop a building for charitable purposes and subsequently sell the building to the open market within seven years, then the Council will be able to claw back the CIL that would have been charged on the building had it been originally used for private use.
+Should a self-builder find that they must sell or rent the new dwelling within 3 years of the commencement of the development then the Council will then seek to clawback any CIL relief provided. - 9.4 Under CIL Regulation 55, a council can choose to offer exceptional circumstances relief, if charging CIL would have an unacceptable impact on the

-6 This includes development permitted by a general consent (including permitted development)
+&lt;sup>7 This includes development permitted by a general consent (including permitted development)

-7 Under Part 6 of the CIL Regulations 2010 (as amended)
+&lt;sup>8 Under Part 6 of the CIL Regulations 2010 (as amended)

-8 The gross internal floorspace is the internal area of the building, and should include rooms, circulation and service space such as lifts and floorspace devoted to corridors, toilets, storage, ancillary floorspace (e.g. underground parking) etc.
+&lt;sup>9 The gross internal floorspace is the internal area of the building, and should include rooms, circulation and service space such as lifts and floorspace devoted to corridors, toilets, storage, ancillary floorspace (e.g. underground parking) etc.

-9 The definition of lawful use is contained in Schedule 1 Part 1 of the CIL (Amendment) (England) (No. 2) 2019 states that "....contains a part that has been in lawful use for a continuous period of at least six months within the period of three years ending on the day planning permission first permits the chargeable development."
+&lt;sup>10 The definition of lawful use is contained in Schedule 1 Part 1 of the CIL (Amendment) (England) (No. 2) 2019 states that "....contains a part that has been in lawful use for a continuous period of at least six months within the period of three years ending on the day planning permission first permits the chargeable development."